MarvNC/cs523/s25_final_pipeline_documentation.md

 ## Performance Considerations

 - **Robustness to Outliers:** The choice of `CustomTukeyTransformer` (especially with `fence='outer'`) and `CustomRobustTransformer` throughout the pipeline emphasizes a strategy that is robust to outliers.
 This helps in creating a more stable and reliable preprocessing pipeline, particularly for datasets where outliers are common or their impact needs to be minimized.
-- **No Imputation Step:** The pipeline explicitly notes, "There are no missing values to impute."
-This simplifies the pipeline for this specific dataset context, assuming missing values have been handled prior or are not present in the `reduced_df` that this pipeline processes.
 - **Pre-processed Categorical Features:** Features like 'Gender', 'PriorDefault', 'Employed', and 'DriversLicense' are commented as "already categorical 0 or 1".
 This implies they do not require encoding within this pipeline, streamlining its focus on numerical transformations.
 - **Imputation for Future Robustness:** Including the imputation step ensures the pipeline is robust to unexpected missing values in future or production data, preventing errors and maintaining model performance.